Updated January 2017

-The VA streamline refinance loan, also known as the IRRRL, or Interest Rate Reduction Refinancing Loan, is a great way for veterans to lower their interest rates and monthly payments by refinancing their VA mortgage.
+The VA streamline refinance loan, also known as the IRRRL, or Interest Rate Reduction Refinance Loan, is a great way for veterans to lower their interest rates and monthly payments by refinancing their VA mortgage.
 Today’s low interest rates make the IRRRL very attractive to homeowners who are veterans.

 Because the IRRRL requires no out of pocket expenses for the borrower, all costs can be rolled into the new loan.
 One cost associated with the IRRRL is the VA refinance funding fee.
 It’s important to understand the specifics of the funding fee.